 3. A brief letter of support from the student’s faculty advisor (DGS or committee chair)

-Please note: Students enrolled in non-Rackham graduate programs (e.g., Law, Business, etc.) must complete a Rackham online application, submit Rackham’s required materials/transcripts, and pay the application fee.
+- For non-Rackham U-M students (e.g., Law, Business, etc.): Rackham's online application.
+Submit Rackham’s required materials/transcripts, and pay the application fee.
 Graduate Certificate applicants do not need to submit new test scores, but a final official copy of undergraduate transcripts/credentials must be submitted to Rackham.